unlock-protocol/docs/docs/basics/new-to-web3/using-etherscan.md

 ![contract page write contract screenshot](/img/basics/etherscan-contract-page-write.png 'contract page write contract')

-The functions that are available to you will be dependant on the contract itself and the permissions your wallet address has for executing those functions.
+The functions that are available to you will be dependent on the contract itself and the permissions your wallet address has for executing those functions.
 Expand the function you're interested in and you'll see the available inputs and a "write" button to execute it.

 ![contract page write contract functions screenshot](/img/basics/etherscan-write-contract-functions.png 'contract page write contract functions screenshot')